viking-sudo-rm/DiachronicPOSTagger/README.md

-# Analyzing Syntactic Change in American English Using a Time-Parametrized LSTM POS Tagger
+# Analyzing Syntactic Change in American English Using a Time-Parameterized LSTM POS Tagger

 We train a diachronic long short-term memory (LSTM) part-of-speech tagger on a large corpus of American English from the 19th, 20th, and 21st centuries.
-In addition to evaluating the overall performance of the model, we analyze the embeddings it is able to learn for individual years, as well as its ability to predict a probability distribution for the year of composition of a novel sentence.
+In addition to evaluating the overall performance of the model, we analyze whether the embeddings are able to learn the temporal structure between years, and the extent to which the model can be used to predict the year of composition of a novel sentence.
 Our network achieves a validation accuracy of 93.5%.
 Furthermore, the network seems to make decent probabilistic judgments about a new sentence's year of composition.
-Finally, analysis of the year embeddings revealed a strong linear correlation between the principal component of the learned year embeddings and time.
+Finally, analysis of the learned year embeddings revealed a strong linear correlation between the principal component of the year embeddings and time.

 ### Dependencies